 Camila Gabriel, MSc, MS, is a genetic counselor and research fellow at Dana Faber Cancer Institute.
 She received her BSc and MSc in Fetal Medicine and Prenatal Genetics at University College London and her MS in Genetic Counseling at Pompeu Fabra University in Barcelona.
 She recently moved from her position at Great Ormond Street Children’s Hospital, London, to Boston for a research fellowship in population genetics.
 She is interested in the bioethics of genetic discrimination and of women’s health.

-Charlene A. Galarneau, PhD, is core faculty in the Master of Bioethics Program at Harvard Medical School and associate professor emerita of Wellesley College’s Women’s and Gender Studies Department.
+Charlene A. Galarneau, MAR, PhD, is Senior Lecturer in the Master of Bioethics Program at Harvard Medical School and Associate Professor Emerita of Wellesley College’s Women’s and Gender Studies Department.
 Her research explores the ethics of health care, public health, and health policy that take seriously intersecting social relations including gender, “race,” and class.